 In March 2021, the Company executed an Economic Injury Disaster Loan ("EIDL") secured loan with the U.S. Small Business Administration under the EIDL program in the amount of \$149,900.
 The loan is secured by all tangible and intangible assets of the Company and payable over 30 years at an interest rate of 3.75% per annum.
-Installment payments of interest only will begin in September 2023.
+Interest only installment payments commenced in September 2023.

-Note 6 - Equity
+Note 7 - Equity